 - All families should have access to quality healthcare, but the sad reality is that California has one of the highest uninsured rates in the country.
 ACCE is working to make sure that communities know what healthcare services are available, receive help in accessing them, and are organized so that they’re protected from cuts.
 We continue to educate decision-makers about the urgent need for healthcare for undocumented immigrants.

 Raising California Up, Community by Community

 - While some issues are statewide, ACCE is also dedicated to overcoming the most pressing challenges that face historically marginalized neighborhoods, community by community.
 By developing leadership, increasing civic engagement, and empowering working families, local ACCE chapters are making a real impact.
 See our local office pages for more information!

-- Day in and day out, ACCE defends the homes of individual members, with a range of tactics to pressure banks.
-This on-the-ground work has led to more than 550 families keeping their homes and reducing collective mortgage principal by more than $18.2 million.
+- Over the past five years, ACCE has defended member’s homes from the predatory practices of Wall Street, with a range of on-the-ground tactics to pressure banks.
+This work has led to more than 550 families keeping their homes and reducing collective mortgage principal by more than $18.2 million.

 ACCE Action's campaigns are fueled by what we do best - members taking action!
 In neighborhoods across the state, you can find ACCE Action members regularly in the streets and on the news, taking action to bring their issues to decision makers and demanding real changes.
 Whether it is a press conference or a delegation visit, or a march of thousands of people, ACCE Action members take creative and strategic actions to move forward our campaigns and build power in numbers.

 But, beyond our actions, our campaigns are strategically planned by our members, are strengthened by strong partnerships with ally organizations, and are carried through beyond the initial win and through the stages of implementation of the changes.

 The pages in this section talk about some of our campaigns, what we are fighting for, and what we are winning.
 On each page, you can sign up to get more involved!